SHAREEF-36/task-2-CODE-TECH-IT-SOLUTIONS/README.md

 ## Overview of the Project

-*Project Name:* Digital Logic Design Lab

-*Objective:*
-The objective of this project is to design and implement digital logic circuits using Verilog on the Xilinx 14.7 platform.
-The project focuses on creating and testing the following components:
-- 4:1 Multiplexer using 2:1 Multiplexers
-- Logic Gates
-- Adders

-*Key Activities:*
+### Project Name
+Finite State Machine Design

+### Objectives
-- Designed and implemented a 4:1 Multiplexer using 2:1 Multiplexers and logic gates.
+- Design and implement a finite state machine using Verilog HDL.
+- Simulate and verify the FSM using Xilinx 14.7.
+- Understand the basic concepts of FSM design and implementation.

+## Key Activities
-- Designed and implemented various logic gates.
+- Designed and coded the FSM using Verilog HDL.
-- Implemented a Half Adder using logic gates.
-- Implemented a Full Adder using Half Adders and logic gates.
+- Created testbenches for simulation and verification.
+- Simulated the FSM using Xilinx 14.7.
-- Tested and verified the functionality of each circuit using Xilinx 14.7 simulation tools.
+- Analyzed and debugged the simulation results.

-*Technology Used:*
+## Tools Used
-- Xilinx 14.7 software platform
+- Xilinx 14.7 (ISE Design Suite)
-- Verilog hardware description language
+- Verilog HDL
-- FPGA (Field-Programmable Gate Array) technology